sarthaktexas/notes/pages/europeanhistory/chapter16.md

 import ReactPlayer from "react-player"

 # The Scientific Revolution and the Emergence of Modern Science
-The Renaissance ideals of logic and trational thought influenced the growth of scientific thinking.
+The Renaissance ideals of logic and traditional thought influenced the growth of scientific thinking.

 ## Crash Course